Part II: Explaining reason and

 - detecting traces of life from the Andromeda galaxy during the

-the information on our perceptions), is very often the
+information on our perceptions), is very often the essential

-essential criteria (principle) after which to clarify whether a
+criteria (principle) after which to clarify whether a question,

-question, claim or theory is decidable by reason (or at least
+claim or theory is decidable by reason (or at least subject to

-of knowledge), and also whether it is of any importance (indeed
+also whether it is of any importance (indeed this "frequent or

-positivism, verifiability and effective importance, is itself a
+and effective importance, is itself a logical remark).

 More empirical and other reliable justifications can be found (we